 20 Essentials to Pack for Tournaments- Always be ready to hit the road for a travel or local sports tournament with this checklist of 20 essentials you just can’t forget to pack.
 Whether it’s packing for a baseball tournament, softball, football, soccer, or something else, this list will help you remember all of the important items that are easily forgotten!

 When my son played rec baseball packing for games was a piece of cake.
 All of my game gear lived in the trunk, I just slapped some sunscreen on the fam and headed to the field.
-Now that he plays on a travel team, packing for games is a whole new adventure.
+Now that he plays on a travel team, packing for a baseball tournament is a whole new adventure.
 Every weekend, several days at a time, we’re in another city, and occasionally in another state.
 It’s not unusual to spend days at a field in a strange town, and nights in a hotel room.
 Sure, I pack all of the necessary basics, but I have been known to forget several important items, and having to make a stop at the local big box store isn’t exactly my idea of a fun trip.
 It took several tournament weekends to get my baseball packing just right.

 If you’re a travel ball mom, or if your older child is playing at college showcases, you will likely be spending many days on the road this summer.
-Make sure to include these essentials in your bag!

 20 Essentials to Pack for Travel Tournaments